 Most iconic moment: “Miss Vaaaaaaaaaaaaanjie”

-The show’s tenth season featured the most viral moment of the series so far when Vanessa Vanjie Mateo sashayed away (backwards) from the main stage and recited her own name over 12,000 times.
-Sharon Needles’ drag daughter Aquaria also proved to be one the most sickening fashion queens in HERstory, several fan-favourites were controversially eliminated by lip-sync assassin Kameron Michaels, while The Vixen and Eureka provided fans with one of the most explosive feuds ever.
+Drag Race’s 10th season featured the most viral moment of the franchise so far when Vanessa Vanjie Mateo sashayed away (backwards) from the main stage and recited her middle name, spawning meme after meme and adoration from A-List stars such as Andrew Garfield.
+Aquaria also proved to be one of the most sickening fashion queens the show has ever seen, several fan-favourites were controversially eliminated by lip-sync assassin Kameron Michaels, and The Vixen vs Eureka usurped Sharon Needles and Phi Phi O’Hara as the most explosive rivalry in the show’s 11-year run.
+Although The Vixen didn’t make it as far as we anticipated, she made HERstory when she stepped up for Black entertainers and lifted the lid on the continuous racism at the hands of Drag Race ‘fans’.
+Sadly, season 10 came to an anticlimactic end with the showdown for the crown as the queens attempted to outperform season nine’s now-iconic stunts.
 Honourable mention to Asia O Hara’s butterflies: may they rest in peace.

 Most iconic moment: Double crowning

 Even though it’s our favourite show, we thought it was a bit overkill to have two seasons of All Stars within a year.
 But with a cast like this, how could we complain?
-Trinity The Tuck, Monét X Change, Monique Heart, Naomi Smalls, Jasmine Masters, Valentina, Farrah Moan and Gia Gunn came back for a second shot at the crown, joined by All Stars 1 contestants Latrice Royale and Manila Luzon.
+Trinity The Tuck, Monét X Change, Monique Heart, Naomi Smalls, Jasmine Masters, Valentina, Farrah Moan, Gia Gunn came back for a second shot at the crown, joined by All Stars 1 contestants Latrice Royale and Manila Luzon.
 Despite first competing nine years ago, Manila proved that she hadn’t gone soft and swept the competition.
-But of course, every season needs its controversial elimination doesn’t it?
-Even though she had the best track record, she was eliminated by Naomi… and it was her first time in the bottom!
+But of course, every season needs its controversial, Shangela-esque elimination, right?
+Even though she had the best track record with three consecutive maxi-challenge wins, she was shockingly eliminated by Naomi with zero remorse… and it was her first time in the bottom!
 Gag of the century?
-Yas… until the finale, which saw both Monét and Trinity win the title and 100,000 dooollahz each.
+Yas, until the finale, which saw both Monét and Trinity win the title and 100,000 dooollahz each.

 Most iconic moment: Valentina – “I would like to keep it on please”